 Merchandise / Bears Pro Shops

 Bears Pro Shops are located at the north entrance of the stadium inside Gate 47 (from inside up the ramp from Section 148, northwest corner of the Verizon Mezzanine Level), south end of the United Club 100 level (Club and Suite Partners only), and the Dr Pepper Patio in the South Courtyard inside Gate 3 next to the Mezzanine ramp.
-"Tap to Pay" technology will be at all terminals and cashless payment is preferred.
+"Tap to Pay" technology will be at all terminals and cash-free payment is required.

 Miller Lite Midway